 This survey is called ‘Churchyards Ecology Survey’, and is Phase A of a longer term project under the banner ‘Churchyards for London’.

 AECOM Infrastructure and Environment UK Ltd are the appointed ecologists to the project.

-A scoping study of all 966 churchyards across Greater London has been undertaken, followed by detailed desk study work, and a series of visits (see below).
+A scoping study of all 998 churchyards and church gardens across Greater London has been undertaken.
+Of these, 556 are of non-negligible size and have some green space or trees.
+This work was followed by detailed desk study work, and a series of visits (see below).
 More of all this work remains to be completed.

-Phase B, to follow our Churchyards Ecology Survey, is to include three themes:
+Phase B, projected to follow our Churchyards Ecology Survey, is to include three themes:

 - Churchyards for communities